Josh Williams (soccer): Columbus Crew

 After two seasons with the Crew, Williams made his MLS debut on March 24, 2012, in a 2–0 victory over Montreal Impact.
 He came off the bench to replace Sebastián Miranda and played the final 15 minutes of the Columbus victory.
 Williams appeared just twice through the first month of the season, but was handed his first league start on April 21.
 He went the full 90 minutes against Houston Dynamo, helping the Crew tally a 2–2 draw.
 Williams won a place in the starting lineup, as he started the next 20 games in all competitions.
-The last of those games, against Philadelphia Union on August 29, saw Williams score his first career goal.
-From a Federico Higuaín free kick, Williams powered home a 41st minute header that helped Columbus to a 2–1 victory on the day.
-However, Williams was not on the field to see it, as he picked up his first career red card in the 68th minute after an off-the-ball scuffle with Antoine Hoppenot.
+He came close to scoring his first career goal for Columbus a multitude of times throughout the season, before ultimately netting a header against Philadelphia Union on August 29 from a Federico Higuaín free kick.
+However, Williams was not on the field to see the 2–1 victory, as he picked up his first career red card in the 68th minute after an off-the-ball scuffle with Antoine Hoppenot.
 Williams finished the season with 31 appearances for Columbus across all competitions, splitting time at left, center, and right back, and added one goal.
-On November 28, Columbus exercised the option on Williams' contract, ensuring his return to the club for 2013.
+Described as "a pleasant surprise filling in all over the backline", Williams had his contract option picked up to by Columbus, ensuring his return to the club for the 2013 season.

 After playing all three defensive positions in 2012, Williams was installed as the primary right back for Columbus to begin the 2013 season, and did not take long to make an impact.
 In the season opener against Chivas USA, Williams started and scored just the second goal of his MLS career.
 His 89th minute tally helped the Crew to a 3–0 victory on the day.
 Williams continued to pour in the goals through the first two months of the season, also finding the back of the net in victories over D.C.
 United on March 23 and April 27.
 He would be slowed down by injuries in the back half of the season, however, missing time with left calf inflammation and a concussion.
 Williams finished the season with three goals in 27 appearances, all in league play, while appearing as a right and center back.
 His contract expired at the end of the season, but he re-signed for the Crew on November 26.